Donor Profile

 How much ODA does Spain contribute?

-Spain’s ODA was US$3.6 billion in 2021, making it the 12th-largest OECD DAC donor in absolute terms.
-This amount made up 0.26% of Spain’s GNI, putting the country in the 20th place in relative terms.
+Spain’s ODA was US$3.9 billion in 2023, making it the 12th-largest OECD DAC donor in absolute terms.
+This amount made up 0.24% of Spain’s GNI, putting the country in the 23nd place in relative terms.

 How is Spanish ODA changing?

-Spain’s ODA declined by more than half between 2010-2015 due to major budgetary adjustments as a result of the ‘Great Recession’, the Spanish financial crisis.
+Spain’s ODA declined by more than half between 2010-2015 due to major budgetary adjustments as a result of the ‘Great Recession,’ the global financial crisis that particularly hit Spain and Southern European countries.
 ODA spending has since rebounded in line with Spain’s economic recovery and thanks to a renewed political commitment of Prime Minister Pedro Sánchez’s administration.

 On February 9, 2023, the Spanish Congress of Deputies approved the new Law for Sustainable Development Cooperation and Global Solidarity with the support of all parliamentary groups except for the extreme right.
 It includes, for the first time in Spain’s history, the objective of increasing ODA to 0.7% of the country’s GNI by 2030.
-Such a target for development spending, if it were reached today, would set Spain’s ODA at US$9.7 billion.
+Such a target for development spending, if it were reached in 2023, would set Spain’s ODA at US$11.3 billion.

 Where is Spanish ODA allocated?

-During the economic turmoil between 2008 and 2013, Spain channeled an increasing share of its ODA through core, obligatory contributions to multilateral organizations.
+During the economic turmoil between 2008-2013, Spain channeled an increasing share of its ODA through core, obligatory contributions to multilateral organizations.
 During this period, however, Spain’s voluntary contributions to multilateral institutions almost disappeared.
-As Spain’s economy has recovered, it has continued to channel most of its ODA to multilaterals and has now increased voluntary contributions.
-In 2021, multilaterals received 59% (US$2.2 billion) of Spain’s ODA, well above the OECD DAC average of 41%.
+As Spain’s economy has recovered, it has continued to channel most of its ODA to multilaterals and has now increased voluntary contributions, with 60% multilateral in 2023.

 Bilateral Spending

-10% of bilateral ODA (US$156 million) was provided to the ‘government and civil society’ sector, within which Spain focuses on gender equality and democratic participation, in accordance with the cross-cutting themes set out in the Master Plan.
-10% of funding (US$153 million) in 2021 was directed to ‘humanitarian aid’.
-Funding to this sector increased by 30% compared to the previous year.
+13% of bilateral ODA was provided to the ‘government and civil society’ sector, which focuses on gender equality and democratic participation, in accordance with the cross-cutting themes set out in the Master Plan 2019-2025.

-Spain has a strong focus on development cooperation with UMICs and LMICs, which collectively received 44% of bilateral ODA in 2021.
-This focus curbs its support to LICs, which only received 10% of bilateral ODA.
+Spain has a strong focus on development cooperation with UMICs and LMICs.
+This focus curbs its support to LICs.
 Cooperation with UMICs and LMICs is focused on fostering triangular partnerships, concessional disbursements, climate change and rural development, as well as the provision of global public goods.

-In March 2019, the Spanish Foreign Ministry approved an ‘Africa Plan,’ aimed at strengthening Spain’s foreign relations with the region.
-The plan outlines four strategic objectives:
+In March 2019, the Spanish Foreign Ministry approved an ‘Africa Plan,’ aimed at strengthening Spain’s foreign relations with the region, not only via ODA but also through private investments and new sources for sustainable development finance.

-Angola, Cote d’Ivoire, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, Senegal, South Africa, and Tanzania are priority countries.
+Angola, Cote d’Ivoire, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, Senegal, South Africa, and Tanzania are priority countries according to Spain’s ‘Africa Plan.’

-Within its bilateral funding, Spain channels a lot of its ODA through NGOs and CSOs including secular and Catholic NGOs and think tanks.
-This portion stood at 44% or US$671 million in 2021, much higher than the DAC average of 17%.
+Within its bilateral funding, Spain channels much of its ODA through NGOs and CSOs including secular and Catholic NGOs and think tanks.
 These organizations play an important role in Spain’s development cooperation.

 Multilateral Spending and Commitments